Ex-Minister convicted, fined $30k for gun crime - NewZimbabwe.com

 The long-serving provincial governor under late former president Robert Mugabe’s rule appeared before provincial magistrate, Langton Ndokera, facing charges of contravening Section 28(2) as read with Section 28(5) of the Firearms Act Chapter 10:09.

-Following his conviction, he was ordered to pay $30 000, failure of which would result in spending 30 days in prison.
+Following his conviction, he was ordered to pay $30 000, failure of which would result in a 30-day imprisonment.

-Chidarikire is a holder of a Revolver Taurus Rifle 357, serial number 16393, Central Firearm Certificate Registry number 129257, which expires on December 1, 2023.
+The state case, led by prosecutor Tendai Tapi, was that Chidarikire is a holder of a Revolver Taurus Rifle 357 serial number 16393, Central Firearm Certificate Registry number 129257, which expires on December 1, 2023.

 The court heard that on May 18, 2022 around 8am, Chidarikire left his gun in a headboard drawer at his home, situated at house number 769/70 Mzari, Chinhoyi and proceeded to Chinhoyi main rank to conduct some business.